Can Physical Therapy Help Reduce Scar Tissue?

 But, depending on the location of your injury, that scar tissue can impact your mobility.

-It can also be quite visible, and while that’s not an issue that bothers everybody, for some it may cause issues of self confidence and self esteem.
+While that’s not an issue that bothers everybody, for some it may impact your self confidence and self esteem.

 Whatever your reason, if you have issues with scar tissue, surgery recovery physical therapy can help.